West Virginia Mountaineers football: Marshall

+West Virginia played in-state opponent Marshall in the annual Friends of Coal Bowl until 2012.
+Marshall and WVU first played in 1911, but it wasn't until 2006 before the two schools from the "Mountain State" faced off annually for the Governor's Cup.
+Some believe the rivalry began due to political pressure from the state government.
+The two last played in 2012, and there are no immediate plans to renew the rivalry.
+West Virginia holds a 12–0 lead in the series as of 2012.
+West Virginia has won all 12 meetings against Marshall.

 Maryland

 The Mountaineers and Maryland Terrapins have met on a semi-annual basis since 1919, recently rekindling a cross-border rivalry that was once the longest continuous non-conference series for these geographical neighbors.
 The Mountaineers lead the series 28–23–2 through the 2021 season.